 Melissa joined the Cristo Rey Network in July 2013.
-As the Director of Finance and Strategic Initiatives, she manages the Network's finance and human resources functions.
+As the Director of Finance and Human Resources, she manages the Network's finance and human resources functions.
 She is also responsible for various key organizational initiatives, providing project management and implementation support.

 Prior to joining the Network, Melissa worked in beauty care brand marketing at Alberto Culver.
 In that role, she managed several new product launches, supported a major brand relaunch in 30 countries and led cross-functional teams in the management of daily operations for a large skin care business.
 Melissa had previously worked in strategy and operations consulting at Deloitte where she advised clients on supply chain cost reduction and post merger integration.
 Melissa is a member of the Leadership Advisory Council at Cristo Rey Jesuit High School in Pilsen and has completed volunteer consulting work for educational nonprofits.
 She obtained her BSBA from the Washington University Olin School of Business and her MBA from the Northwestern University Kellogg School of Management.